 - Customers should generally be able to update their personal data themselves.

 - Personal data should be updated as inaccuracies are discovered.
-For instance, if a customer can no longer be reached on their stored telephone number, it should be deleted.

 Subject Access Requests

 All individuals who are the subject of personal data held by 46elks may:

 - Ask what information the company holds about them and why.

 - Ask how to gain access to it.